by KYLE MIZOKAMI

 Changde heads directly toward Emilio Jacinto.
 Uh-oh.

-At 09:46:31, Changde opens fire on the Emilio Jacinto with its 100-millimeter deck gun.
-Emilio Jacinto immediately returns fire with its 76-millimeter gun and scores a lucky hit, starting a minor fire on Changde.
+At 09:46:31, Changde opens fire on the Emilio Jacinto with her 100-millimeter deck gun.
+Emilio Jacinto immediately returns fire with her 76-millimeter gun and scores a lucky hit, starting a minor fire on Changde.
 A gunfight rages for more than three minutes, during which time Changde is struck several times.

 Emilio Jacinto disappears from the command screen.